TomiWixoss/proper-pixel-art/README.md

   - A PIL image to pixelate.

-- `num_colors` : `int`
+- `num_colors` : `int | None`

-  - The number of colors in result.
+  - The number of colors in result (1-256).
+Omit to skip quantization and preserve all colors.
   - May need to try a few values if the colors don't look right.
-  - 8, 16, 32, or 64 typically works.
+  - 8, 16, 32, or 64 typically works for quantized output.

 - `initial_upscale` : `int`

-  - Upscale result after algorithm is complete if not None.

-- `scale_result` : `int`

   - Upscale initial image.
 This may help detect lines.

+- `scale_result` : `int`

+  - Upscale result after algorithm is complete if not None.

 - `transparent_background` : `bool`
   - If True, flood fills each corner of the result with transparent alpha.